-In this post, our experts address the most common questions and areas of confusion that relates to freight class and NMFC rules.
-Although it may seem like Logistics 101, we advise refreshing your knowledge of the ever changing shipping criteria.
+Our experts address the most common questions and areas of confusion in this post that relate to freight class and NMFC rules.
+Although it may seem like Logistics 101, we advise refreshing your knowledge of the ever-changing shipping criteria.

-The National Motor Freight Classification (NMFC) is published and updated by NMFTA up to three (3) times per year.
-The NMFC# is the specific classification your shipment falls under.
-When scheduling a shipment, you must have this number ready in order to complete the process.
+The National Motor Freight Classification (NMFC) is published and updated by NMFTA up to three times per year.
+The NMFC number is the specific classification your shipment falls under.
+When scheduling a shipment, you must have this number ready to complete the process.

-Again, the NMFC# is critical to determining not only how your shipment will need to be processed, but ultimately the price.
-If you do not calculate the NMFC# properly, you could run into greater issues with the carrier (who monitor this practice regularly).
+Again, the NMFC number is critical to determining not only how your shipment will need to be processed, but ultimately the price.
+If you do not calculate the NMFCnumber properly, you could run into greater issues with the carrier (who monitors this practice regularly).

 As the density of your materials increases, the LTL freight class lowers, leading to lower shipping costs.
 Some items are only classed based on density, such as aluminum.
 This is because the less dense the material is, the more fragile it can become, requiring a different shipping process.
 The key to density-based shipping is to pack the items as compact as possible.
 The more weight you can get in one area, the lower your freight class will be and potentially lowering your overall cost.
 Although not all carriers ship by density only, those who do often have better financial results.

-As a result, we are often questioned with why a client?s manufacturer?s FAK cannot be applied to their shipment.
+As a result, we are often questioned why a client’s manufacturer’s FAK cannot be applied to their shipment.
 The reason is simple, each FAK is created for a particular shipper by a carrier and applied to a pricing contract.
 These are predetermined agreements on a per request basis.
 If you believe you could benefit from a FAK, talk to your Ascent Representative for more details.